Capture method — Demersal otter trawl

 4 and 3a

-The stock status of Cuckoo Ray in this area is unknown, abundance has been generally increasing with fluctuations.
+The stock status of cuckoo rays is unknown although their abundance has been generally increasing with fluctations.

 Cuckoo rays belong to the Rajidae family which includes skates and rays.
 Cuckoo rays are a small to medium sized inshore and coastal shelf species attaining a maximum length of about 70cm.
 Males and females mature at between 54 and 59cm in length when approximately 4 years old.
 Maximum age 12 years.